Lead Opinion

 (c) Acts which are committed in the course of medical research, experimental medicine, or acts deemed necessary to save the life or preserve the health of the mother.

-The people‘s passage of Amendment 68 in 1988 reflected the stated public policy of Arkansas.
+The people’s passage of Amendment 68 in 1988 reflected the stated public policy of Arkansas.
 Amendment 68 declares that “[t]he policy of Arkansas is to protect the life of every unborn child from conception until birth, to the extent permitted by the Federal Constitution.”
+Ark.
+Const, amend.
+68, § 2 (emphasis added).
+We are mindful that the federal courts enjoined the enforcement of Amendment 68 and held it unconstitutional because its provision that no public funds will be used to pay for abortions except to save the life of the mother violated the 1994 Hyde Amendment.
+See Ark.
+Const, amend.
+68, § 1; Little Rock Family Planning Servs. v.
+Dalton,

 However, the United States Supreme Court reversed the Eighth Circuit and held that Amendment 68 could be enjoined only to the extent that it imposed obligations inconsistent with Title XIX.
 See Dalton v.
-Little Rock Family Planning Servs., 516 U.S. 474, 476 (1996).
-Accordingly, the Supreme Court reversed the
+Little Rock Family Planning Servs.,

-Accordingly, the import of Amendment 68 remains a compelling expression of Arkansas‘s public policy “to the extent” it does not violate federal law.
+Accordingly, the import of Amendment 68 remains a compelling expression of Arkansas’s public policy “to the extent” it does not violate federal law.
+Ark.
+Const. amend.
+68, § 2.
+By federal constitutional interpretation, the state’s interest in protecting the life of a fetus begins at viability.
+See Planned Parenthood of Southeastern Pa. v.
+Casey,

 B. Retroactive or prospective application

-We have observed the cardinal principle for construing remedial legislation by giving appropriate regard to the spirit that promoted a statute‘s enactment, the mischief sought to be abolished, and the remedy proposed.
-Bean, 340 Ark. at 297, 9 S.W.3d at 526 (internal citations omitted).
-Finally, we have held that retroactive application is appropriate for remedial statutes that “do not disturb vested rights, or create new obligations, but only supply a new or more appropriate remedy to enforce an existing right or obligation.”
-Id.; see also Harrison v.
-Matthews, 235 Ark.
-915, 362 S.W.2d 704 (1962).
+We have observed the cardinal principle for construing remedial legislation by giving appropriate regard to the spirit that promoted a statute’s enactment, the mischief sought to be abolished, and the remedy proposed.
+Bean,

-[t]his serves, in keeping with our system of the private enforcement of legal rights, to reward the present plaintiff for her industry, expense and effort, and for having given this Court the opportunity to rid the body of our law of this unjust rule.
+[t]his serves, in keeping with our system of the private enforcemеnt of legal rights, to reward the present plaintiff for her industry, expense and effort, and for having given this Court the opportunity to rid the body of our law of this unjust rule.

 II.
 Summary judgment and immunity

-First, appellant оffered evidence that Dr. Washington had been selected through appellant‘s health-insurance carrier as Mrs. Aka‘s private obstetrician.
-Other testimony indicated that Dr. Washington was on call for Dr. Orange pursuant to a contractual arrangement, and Dr. Orange was identified on the patient‘s chart as the physician ordering the induction procedure.
+First, appellant offered evidence that Dr. Washington had been selected through appellant’s health-insurance carrier as Mrs. Aka’s private obstetrician.
+Other testimony indicated that Dr. Washington was on call for Dr. Orange pursuant to a contractual arrangement, and Dr. Orange was identified on the patient’s chart as the physician ordering the induction procedure.
 Moreover, testimony indicated that Dr. Washington was not initially contacted by a resident, per her state obligation, but by a nurse.
-Appellant argues that Dr. Washington treated Mrs. Aka as an UAMS/AHEC patient only after talking with Dr. Orange and concluding that Mrs. Aka was not a private patient.
+Appellant argues that Dr. Washington treated Mrs. Aka as an UAMS/AHEC patient only аfter talking with Dr. Orange and concluding that Mrs. Aka was not a private patient.
 At that point, Dr. Washington canceled the c-section.
-Thus, the record lends support to appellant‘s theory that for some period of time Dr. Washington may have been unaware of what hat she was wearing.
+Thus, the record lends support to appellant’s theory that for some period of time Dr. Washington may have been unaware of what hat she was wearing.
 This, of course, creates a fact question for the jury.

 III.
 Other evidentiary issues